 DVS Web Plugin

-In order to sign documents in the browser, you need to include the MIRACL Trust DVS client library and related CSS served from our CDN.
+In order to sign documents in the browser, you must include the MIRACL Trust DVS client library served from the MIRACL Trust CDN.

 <script